A signature line is a horizontal line aligned with adjacent text.

 Same thing, right?
 Not quite.
 There are three good reasons to prefer underscores to underlined word spaces.

-If you need to quickly ensure you only have one space between sentences, you might want to search for and replace any double spaces.
+If you need to quickly ensure you only have one space between sentences, you might want to search and replace double spaces.
 But this will also wreck signature lines made out of word spaces—by partially deleting them.

 Underscore characters don’t depend on formatting, so they will look the same no matter where they’re copied and pasted.
 Underlined word spaces may not.